ehsanmqn/tsp-solver-ortools/README.md

 ## How to use
 The tsp-api project provides the following endpoints:
+* `/vrp-tsp/`: This endpoint allows the user to upload VRP/TSP problem instance data in the form of a JSON string.
-* `/vrp-submit/`: This endpoint allows the customer to upload problem instance data in the form of a JSON string.
+* `/vrptw/`: This endpoint allows the user to upload VRPTW problem instance data in the form of a JSON string.
-* `/vrp-status/`: This endpoint allows the customer to get result of an uploaded problem instance by sending the corresponding id field as a parameter.
+* `/status/`: This endpoint allows the user to get result of an uploaded problem instance by sending the corresponding id field as a parameter.

 More information regarding how to use these APIs provided in the corresponding project README.md file located in the [project repository](https://github.com/ehsanmqn/tsp-api).